Jim Chapman: President and General Manager

 Carol graduated from the Wieland University of Construction as a Signature Builder.
 She has multiple certifications and training in building science specializing in the exterior envelope and has been certified to teach window and door installation at Northwest College of Construction.

 Carol has a strong commitment to the community and the building industry.
-She is a charter member and the 2015 Chair for the Home Builders Association of Metropolitan Portland’s Professional Women in Building Council and a past president of the Portland Chapter of the National Association of Women in Construction (NAWIC).
-She also volunteers for Habitat for Humanity-All Women Build, Mentoring A Girl in Construction, a free Summer Construction Camp for High School Girls, and has had the opportunity to travel to South Africa with People to People and NAWIC to study building practices in South Africa.
+She is a charter member and past Chair for the Professional Women in Building Council, past president of the Portland Chapter of the National Association of Women in Construction (NAWIC), an officer of the Home Builders Association of Metropolitan Portland and National director for the NAHB.
+She also volunteers for Habitat for Humanity-All Women Build, Girls Build, a Summer Construction Camp for Girls 8-12, and has had the opportunity to travel to South Africa with People to People and NAWIC to study building practices in South Africa.

 Krista Boyd: Director of Marketing & Communications, M.I.R.M.